-We were all sat on the curb and waited for the inchworm man to come.
+We all sat on the curb and waited for the inchworm man to come.
 That summer millions of inchworms had infested the trees in Macalester- Groveland.
 The first truck had gone by warning all kids and pets to go inside, so you wouldn’t get poison on you.
 We loved all the clouds of spray the truck would make and we delighted in watching the inchworms drop from the trees.
 It was like a scene out of Horror Incorporated.

 On this particular day of inchworm slaughter, we were in front of our buddies’ house.
 My buddy’s house was crazier than ours.
-We were all Catholics in our neighborhood and pretty much knew that God had pretty strict, but decent rules.
+We were all Catholics in our neighborhood and pretty much knew that God was pretty strict, but had decent rules.
 We went to church and we were all trying to stay out of hell.
 We were unprepared when God spoke to us.

 The voice boomed from above, “Children stay where you are and look at the ground!
 This is God who spoke to Moses like in that burning bush with Charleton Heston, plagues and that freaky angel of death!“